+It might be used S, as it is defined in (6), to construct the objective function and, then, solve the optimization problem.
+Nevertheless, this procedure has important disadvantages.
+First, the optimization of M(p), working on the true surface, would require the imposition of the constraint $p \in \Sigma$.
 It would complicate the resolution of the problem because, in many cases, Σ is not defined by a smooth function.
 Moreover, when the local mesh M(p) is on a curved surface, each triangle is sited on a different plane and the objective function, constructed from S, lacks barriers.
 It is impossible to define a feasible region in the same way as it was done at the beginning of this section.
-Indeed, all the positions of the free node, except those that make $\det(S)=0$ for any triangle, produce correct triangulations of M(p).
+Indeed, all the positions of the free node, except those that make det(S) = 0 for any triangle, produce correct triangulations of M(p).
 However, for many purposes as, for example, to construct a 3-D mesh from the surface triangulation, there are unacceptable positions of the free node.